Permit Application Review Process

 Section 10 of the Rivers and Harbors Appropriation Act of 1899 (codified in Title 33 United States Code Section 403) regarding work or structures in, under, or above navigable waters; and

-For more information on the permit review pursuant to Section 404 of the CWA, please contact the Regulatory Branch of the USACE at:
+For more information on the permit review pursuant to Section 404 or Section 10 of the CWA, please contact the Regulatory Branch of the USACE at:

 Sacramento District HQ Office